covered2go travel insurance

 Tips for Choosing the Right Winter Sports CoverTravellers checking their ski travel insurance policy before a winter holiday

-• Compare the limits for medical expenses, equipment, and cancellation.
+• Compare cover limits for medical expenses, equipment, and cancellation.

 • Check your destination – some policies cover Europe only, others worldwide.